 A successor director is a person appointed by a director if they cannot carry out their duties as a director due to divorce, is incapacitated or die to ensure the smooth succession to a director’s role.

 Having a nominated successor director is vital for Asset Protection and Estate Planning in family and private companies.

 What is the difference between a Successor Director and an Alternate Director?

 Very simply, a Successor Director is a much better solution than using an Alternate Director.

-KMT Partners is the only Chartered Accounting Firm in Adelaide with a specialist focus on autonomy – supporting the decision making of individuals, family, business and the aged.
-Our team work closely with you to generate sustainable growth, create financial independence across generation and support intergenerational transition.
+KMT Partners is the only Chartered Accounting Firm in Adelaide with a specialist focus on autonomy – supporting the decision making of individuals, families, businesses and the aged.
+Our team work closely with you to generate sustainable growth, create financial independence across generation and support the intergenerational transition.

 The information contained on this website is general in nature and does not take into account your personal situation.
 You should consider whether the information is appropriate to your needs, and where appropriate, seek professional advice.